MiloszKrajewski/K4os.Compression.LZ4/README.md

 Default options are good enough so you don't change anything.
 Refer to [original documentation](https://github.com/lz4/lz4/blob/dev/doc/lz4_Frame_format.md) for more detailed information.

-Please note that `ContentLength`, `ContentChecksum`, `BlockChecksum` and `Dictionary` ae not currently supported and trying to use values other than defaults will throw exceptions.
+Please note that `ContentLength`, `ContentChecksum`, `BlockChecksum` and `Dictionary` are not currently supported and trying to use values other than defaults will throw exceptions.

 ### Stream compression